maple kitchen logo

 Instructions

-• In a bowl crack eggs, carrot, green onion, salt and pepper.
+• In a bowl crack eggs with carrot, green onion, salt and pepper.
 Beat well until fully mixed and smooth.

-• Heat a small rectangular or round pan on medium-low heat.
+• Heat a small rectangular pan on medium-low heat. ( round pans will not give a shushi like shape easily)

-• Lightly oil the pan using a brush or paper towel.
+• Lightly oil the pan using a brush or oiled paper towel.

 • Pour a thin layer of the egg mixture into the pan.